rohanv32/InboxZingReact/README.md

 **Backend Guide**

-  Please go to https://github.com/rohanv32/InboxZing and follow the set up instructions there.
+  Please go to https://github.com/rohanv32/InboxZing and follow the set-up instructions there.

+---

+## 🐞 Error Handling

+- **Issue**: "App does not load or shows a blank screen."
+  - **Solution**: Ensure that the backend server is running and accessible at the correct endpoint.

 ---

 ## 📝 Design Decisions

 - **React Components**: Each React component is modular and reusable, representing distinct UI parts (e.g., news card, preferences, authentication).
 This structure simplifies maintenance and scaling.